sudogandhi/CS5232-Fast-Paxos-Specification/README.md

-# CS5232 Research Project: Specifying Fast Paxos in TLA+
+# NUS CS5232 Research Project: Specifying Fast Paxos in TLA+

 :confetti_ball: This TLA+ specification has been merged into the [Official TLA+ Examples Repository](https://github.com/tlaplus/Examples/tree/master/specifications/SimplifiedFastPaxos)! :confetti_ball:

+## About

+A simplified TLA+ specification of the Fast Paxos protocol by Leslie Lamport, a consensus algorithm for distributed systems.
+TLA+ is a high-level language for modeling programs and systems, especially concurrent and distributed ones, using simple mathematics.

 ## Software Prerequisites